- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, attempting to replicate the composition and weighting of the FTSE Mexico RIC Capped Index.
+Strategy: The ETF employs a passive management investment approach by tracking the FTSE Mexico RIC Capped Index.

 Market Position